 “For over 200 years Blacks in America were not allowed to learn to read.
 Many could read and write in their native languages.” – Larry Pugh

 About the Presenter

 Larry Pugh graduated from Westminster College with a degree in history and a minor in science in 1965.
 Three of the four Pugh siblings graduated from Westminster.
-His mother, Betsy Pugh, brought her children here from Georgia where the school they attended only went through eighth grade.
+His mother, Bessie Pugh, brought her children here from Georgia where the school they attended only went through eighth grade.
 He received a Master’s degree from Howard University in European history in 1967.
 He attended Howard University because he wanted the Black Experience as there were only two Black students attending Westminster at the time.

 Larry was a football All-American three years at Westminster.
 He was drafted by the Cleveland Browns where his football career ended due to injuries.
 He was inducted into the Football Hall of Fame in South Bend, Indiana in 1998, the second year small college athletes were admitted.
 He is the only Lawrence County athlete ever inducted in the Football College Hall of Fame.